Skip to Content

 Common Mistakes in Bird Identification

-2. Relying on a single field mark instead of observing the whole bird
+2. Relying on just one feature (like beak confusion) instead of looking at the whole bird

-3. Forgetting to note the bird’s size relative to familiar species like sparrows or robins
+3. Forgetting to compare the bird’s size to familiar California backyard birds like sparrows

 Importance of Habitat in Bird Identification